Planetary Boundaries We Need to Respect

 1.)
 Atmospheric Aerosol Loading – This boundary needs better assessments, but aerosol pollution from human activities is a growing concern.

 2.)
-Ocean Acidification – Increased carbon absorption is acidifying the oceans, reducing pH, and changing marine water chemistry.
+Ocean Acidification – Increased carbon absorption acidifies the oceans, reduces pH, and changes marine water chemistry.
 Although the increased CO2 absorption has already dropped ocean surface pH by 0.1 units, it is still in the safe zone.
 However, regionally, it poses risks to coral reefs, shellfish, plankton, and entire coastal ecosystems.

 3.)
 Stratospheric Ozone Depletion – The ozone layer boundary was at risk in the 1990s when ozone-depleting chemicals caused severe stratospheric ozone depletion.
-The implementation of the Montreal Protocol prevented further ozone loss, allowing this boundary to gradually return to the safe zone.
+The implementation of the Montreal Protocol prevented further ozone loss, allowing this boundary to return to the safe zone gradually.
 This shows that collaborative international efforts can effectively address boundary violations.

-The lack of finite definitions around aerosol loading and novel entities remains a gap in the planetary boundaries framework.
+The lack of finite definitions around aerosol loading and novel entities remains a gap in the framework of planetary boundaries.
 As such, there are uncertainties about quantifying thresholds for emerging pollutants like plastic nanoparticles, organic compounds, heavy metals, and nuclear waste.

 The Earth’s systems behave as a complex adaptive whole; exceeding one boundary also triggers feedback that pushes other boundaries over the edge.
 This systemic interdependence means respecting all global planetary boundaries, which has to be the guiding rule for humanity.
 Solutions must be found that act on coupled events.
 For instance, global warming and biodiversity must be restored.
 Solving one will not necessarily solve the other, and humanity must address both.